Lan Xingyu

-Lan Xingyu (兰星宇 (Lán Xīngyǔ); born 18 December 1997) is a Chinese artistic gymnast.
+Lan Xingyu (兰星宇 (蘭星宇, Lán Xīngyǔ); born 18 December 1997) is a Chinese artistic gymnast.
 He competed in the 2019 Asian Artistic Gymnastics Championships in Ulaanbaatar, Mongolia, winning gold medals in both the team event and the still rings event.
-In the 2019 FIG World Cup in Doha he won an additional individual gold in still rings.
+In the 2019 FIG World Cup in Doha, he won an additional individual gold in still rings.
 At the 2021 World Artistic Gymnastics Championships he became World Champion on still rings.